borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 Also being fully permissionless and trustless, since people trust is often breached by large organisations (countries, big banks, mega corps).
 It was designed and programmed to have the best characteristics of Money:
 &nbsp;1.
 Durable, 2.
 Divisible, 3.
 Portable, 4.
 Acceptable, 5.
 Scarce, 6.
 Uniform
-(fixes bad features of gold regarding difficult division and transport because of which shiny yellow metal was centralised)
+(fixes bad features of gold regarding difficult division and portablility (transport) because of which shiny yellow metal was centralised)

 ### Way Forward
 {: #forward }